andres-cox/aws/20-aws-dynamodb/1-dynamodb-verview.md

 Partition key must be "diverse" so that the data is distributed
 Example: user_id for a users table

-Option 2: Partiton key + Sort key
+Option 2: Partition key + Sort key
 The combination must be unique
 Data is grouped by partition key
 Sort key == range key